 Are you writing primarily to drive organic traffic to your site through keyword and search engine optimization (SEO)?
 It’s estimated to take six months of regularly publishing quality content before Google’s algorithms will take notice and direct traffic to your site through their search engine results page (SERP).

 Google has become much better at sniffing out quality content over the years.
-There really is no shortcut to higher organic search ratings—the days of keyword stuffing are long gone.
+There is no shortcut to higher organic search ratings—the days of keyword stuffing are long gone.

 So patiently develop your content packages into unique and comprehensive products that position you like the best authority within your chosen field.